FIRST TIMERS GUIDE

 There are many chartering companies based in the Solent.
 Google them.

-Little Britain’s Official Charter Partner is Sunsail Events who we work closely with and have some fantastic charter offers available for the regatta.
+However, Little Britain’s Official Charter Partner is Prometheus/ Sunsail Events who we work closely with and have some fantastic charter offers available for the regatta.

-Sunsail offers the only matched fleet of Beneteau First 40 yachts available for charter at the Little Britain Challenge Cup.
+Prometheus-Sunsail offers the only matched fleet of new Jeaneau 41 yachts available for charter at the Little Britain Challenge Cup.
 Matched Fleets or One-design fleets offer exciting, accessible racing on identical boats with no handicap rating involved.
 Crews can test their boats skills, teamwork, strategies and tactics against each other knowing the boats are all ‘equal’.

-We also work with other charter companies who generously donate a percentage of their fees to the Little Britain charities.
+We also work with other charter companies who provide excellent IRC boats.
+They generously donate a percentage of their fees to the Little Britain charities.

-Typically, boats finish racing and arrive back in the marina at 4pm.
+Typically, on Thursday everyone arrives at the marina in the afternoon.
+A few beers are had at the local pubs, and everyone organises their own suppers and accommodation.
+Friday is regatta day.
+On Friday afternoon, boats finish racing and arrive back in the marina at about 4pm.
 Pontoon parties are organised which are a great way to meet all crews to each other.
-The marina is bar is open, and food is served from 7.30pm.
-Live music and DJ’s play until late.
+The marina is bar is open, and food is available from the bar.
+The programme of crew activities and social venues is announced nearer the regatta.

-A representative from your boat or company needs to register at the Regatta Race Office in the marina prior to your first race where you will receive your Welcome registration Pack which will include your numbered bow stickers, meal tickets, wristbands, Battle Flag, copies of Sailing Instructions and any give-aways donated by sponsors.
+the marina officers will advise you where the boat is to moor.
+Crews disembark and meet up with those who arrive by Redjet.
+A representative from your boat or company needs to register at the Regatta Race Office in the marina prior to your first race where you will receive your Welcome registration Pack which will include various items required during the regatta, such as race flag or pennant, race chart, sailing instructions, event wrist bands id. plus some sponsored gifts.

 Little Britain is supported by the very talented Paul Wyeth: Marina Photography .
 His regatta photos are displayed on this website.
 Unfortunately, we don’t have permission to allow others to use .
 However, the good photos are available to purchase from PWP and you can order them from his website.
 During the regatta, customers can pre-book Paul’s services to ensure a set of action shots are taken of your crew and boat in race mode.